Reynault/ACL_2019_Zelpop/doc/first_sprint/backlog.md

 # Backlog - First Sprint

 Development of the first iteration.
-There is several simple features such as a graphical interface, some kinds of tiles (trap, treasure, wall ...), a basic maze, and the posibility to generate one from a file.
+There is several simple features such as a graphical interface, some kinds of tiles (trap, treasure, wall), a basic maze, and the posibility to generate one from a file.

 ## Features